 The Group defines capital as paid-in capital stock, additional paid-in capital, CPS and retained earnings, both appropriated and unappropriated.
-Other components of equity such as treasury stock, cumulative translation adjustments, reserve for retirement plan and equity reserve are excluded from capital for purposes of capital management.
+Other components of equity such as treasury stock, and equity reserve are excluded from capital for purposes of capital management.